dinhngocdung/easyengine-docker/README.md

 **3. To run a single `ee` command:**

-If you just want to run a command and then exit, EasyEngine will automatically open the container, run the command, and remove the container.
+If you just want to run a command and then exit, EasyEngine will automatically open the Easyengine Docker, run the command, and remove the Easyengine Docker.
 For example:

 ```bash
 ee ee site list